-- Relief panels are depicted by narratives and clarity in the narratives are enhanced by selecting main events.
+- Relief panels are depicted by narratives and clarity in the narratives is enhanced by selecting main events.

-- Narrative panels are shown with fewer characters, but as the time progress, apart from the main character in the story, others have also started appearing in the picture space.
+- Narrative panels are shown with fewer characters, but as time progresses, apart from the main character in the story, others have also started appearing in the picture space.

-- Availability of space is utilized to the maximum by the sculptors.
+- The availability of space is utilized to the maximum by the sculptors.